mrfussion/wakeweb/README.md

 - **Responsive Design**: Works on any device with a modern browser.
 - **Easy Configuration**: Easily add new computers to the configuration by modifying a simple `config.php` file.
 - **API Access**: Allows interacting with the WOL system via REST API to wake up or check the status of computers.
+- **Docker Support**: Easily deploy and run WakeWeb in a containerized environment using Docker.

 ## Screenshots